Muratti Vase: Women's tournament

-The Muratti Cup is the women's equivalent of the tournament.
+The Ladies Muratti is the women's equivalent of the tournament.
+It's played for the Norman Piette Trophy.
 Unlike the men's version, the women's competition is a one off match between Jersey and Guernsey only.
 The competition ran from its inception in 1997 to 2017 when the Guernsey women's team was disbanded.
 The tournament restarted in 2022.